 Thyroid cancer types.

-Differentiated, papillary, male preponderance
+Differentiated, papillary, female preponderance

 peaking between 30 to 50; you should know

 everything that I will be referring to here

 young patient with hundreds and thousands

 skin issues, dull bone pain, osteoma and a